Making a budget you can actually stick to

 Why it makes sense to start on paper

-The Canadian Budget Planner includes spending tracker sheets – you can also use plan paper or your favourite notebook.
+Some budgeting tools come with spending tracker sheets – you can also use plain paper or your favourite notebook.

-If you are budgeting by month rather than by pay period (and you get paid bi-weekly), I actually recommend you do this at the end of pay period 1 and pay period 2 as well so you can see how you are doing. it will show you how much of your monthly budget is still left to use – and you can adjust the next 2 weeks accordingly.
+If you are budgeting by month rather than by pay period (and you get paid bi-weekly), I actually recommend you do this at the end of pay period 1 and pay period 2 as well so you can see how you are doing.
+It will show you how much of your monthly budget is still left to use – and you can adjust the next 2 weeks accordingly.

-Review and Revise Budget For Next Month.
+Review and Revise the Budget For Next Month.

-You are practicing in order to improve, not to be perfect.
+You are practicing to improve, not to be perfect.
 You want to be better this month than last, but holding yourself to perfection standards will not help in the journey you are on.
 Give yourself some grace, and know that each time you try, you are getting a little bit better!

 If this post has been helpful, please share it with a friend who would benefit from reading it!